The Theory of Knowledge Exhibition

 There is a lot you need to know about the exhibition, so I've created a 7-video course you can use to do a full-mark exhibition.
 It (along with brand new notes for every TOK theme) are already available to IBMastery subscribers.
 You can access them by taking a free trial here).

 Okay, here is the structure you can follow to get full marks in your exhibition on commentary.
 This structure isn't mandatory, but it works well.
 We’ll use Prompt 1, “What counts as knowledge?” for our example.
-If you'd like to see the entire sample I created of you, that's also available in the video mini-course.
+If you'd like to see the entire sample I created for you, that's also available in the video mini-course.

 The TOK Exhibition Commentary Structure